 Also known as Hard Maple and Sugar Maple, this wood is the stiffest, strongest and most dense of all the maples.
 Sapwood is an off-white cream colour; heartwood tends to be a darker reddish brown.
 Figures like Birdseye*, Spalting* and curly grain patterns can sometimes been seen. (*see Exotic Woods)

 Wood is a living, organic material and is subject to changes in temperature, humidity, and things of that nature.
-Many woods have defects that are natural to the species.
-While we make every effort to utilise properly aged wood we cant always predict what will happen in the future.
-If small changes in the wood is something that would bother you, possibly Massif’s wood products are not for you.
+Many woods have inclusions that are natural to the species. and will not be regarded as defective or damaged.
+While we make every effort to utilize properly aged wood we cant always predict what will happen in the future.
+Likewise, if small changes and small natural defects in the wood is something that would bother you, possibly Massif’s wood products are not for you.

 Massif’s liability for defective merchandise is limited to replacement or repair of that merchandise.